Aayush121202/Metro_Train_Dataset_Data_Mining/README.md

 > Extracting the columns of Month, Day, Hour, Minute, Second from the given timestamp to make bins of those fields and use them for further prediction.

-> Creating Lag_1 variable(value of oil temperature after lag of 1 time period.) for time series analysis.
+> Creating Lag_1 variable(value of oil temperature after lag of 1 time period for time series analysis.

 > Another aspects of preprocessing include removing null values from the dataset if any, normalising the data for using in regression models

 ### Prediction
-> Using IQR Analysis to label outliers in the given dataset and then using logistic regression to predict whether the new data points are outliers(Anomalies or not)
+> Using IQR Analysis to label outliers in the given dataset and then using logistic regression to predict whether the new data points are Anomalies/Errors or not.

-> Using the bins created using data preprocessing along with the features of the dataset, predicting the value of oil temprature for the new data points with linear regression.
+> Using the bins created using data preprocessing along with the features of the dataset, predicting the value of oil temperature for the new data points with linear regression.

 > Using the lag_1 variable to make predictions about the value of oil_temperature with linear regression.